 Circle the Square

-  A street festival in Medford Square held on the third Thursday in June, July and August, featuring live performances, local artisans, participatory activities, special dining opportunities, crafts, shopping and more in different spaces throughout the square.
+A street festival in Medford Square held on a Saturday during the summer featuring live performances, local artisans, participatory activities, special dining opportunities, shopping and more in different spaces throughout the square.

 Mystic River Celebration

 A one-day free arts festival at the Condon Shell in Medford featuring live music, artist vendors, local food, public art, and activities for all ages.

 CACHE Board of Directors